19hours/sg-statutes/Accountants Act - AA2004.md

 #### Pending disciplinary proceedings

-- 67.
+67\.

-- —(1)  This Act shall not apply to any inquiry, investigation or other proceedings of a disciplinary nature commenced under the repealed Accountants Act before 1st April 2004, and the provisions of the repealed Accountants Act shall, subject to subsection (2)(
+—(1)  This Act shall not apply to any inquiry, investigation or other proceedings of a disciplinary nature commenced under the repealed Accountants Act before 1st April 2004, and the provisions of the repealed Accountants Act shall, subject to subsection (2)(

 b

-- ), continue to apply to such inquiry, investigation or proceedings as if this Act had not been enacted.
+), continue to apply to such inquiry, investigation or proceedings as if this Act had not been enacted\.

 (2)  For the purposes of subsection (1) —